What is panic disorder?

-A panic attack is an intense period of fear that starts suddenly and peaks within 10 minutes.
+People with Panic Disorder (PD) experience unexpected and recurring panic attacks: that is, an intense period of fear that starts suddenly and peaks within 10 minutes.

 - Dizziness or feeling faint

 - Racing heart